Chymyst/curryhoward/docs/Tutorial.md

 System.setProperty("curryhoward.log", "terms")
 ```

-This will enable logging of the generated terms.
+This will enable a more verbose logging of the generated terms.
 Compared with other logging options (`"macros"` and `"prover"`), this will give a small amount of debugging output that will be useful in the tutorial.

 # First examples